By Ray Schultz

 It didn’t matter.
 The so-called Wyoming Lottery would operate entirely by mail.
 And Pattee could get away with it,for lawmakers had failed to keep lotteries like his out of the postal system.

-Realizing their error, the lawmakers attempted to clarify things three years later by prohibiting the mailing of “any letters or circulars concerning lotteries, so-called gift concerts, or other similar enterprises.”
+Realizing their error, the lawmakers attempted to clarify things in 1868 by prohibiting the mailing of “any letters or circulars concerning lotteries, so-called gift concerts, or other similar enterprises.”
 But this bill, too, was flawed in that it failed to set penalties for disobeying it.

-So the politicians went at it one more time.
-In 1872, they forbade the mailing of “any letters or circulars concerning illegal lotteries, so-called gift concerts, or other similar enterprises, offering prizes, or concerning schemes devised and intended to deceive and defraud the public for the purpose of obtaining money under false pretenses.”
+In 1872, trying one more time, they forbade the mailing of “any letters or circulars concerning illegal lotteries, so-called gift concerts, or other similar enterprises, offering prizes, or concerning schemes devised and intended to deceive and defraud the public for the purpose of obtaining money under false pretenses.”

-Pattee had studied the mail order business, and knew that there was more to it than lotteries.
-For example, he had doubtless heard of E.C.
+Pattee knew that they would get it right sooner or later, and he knew he had to move beyond lotteries.
+He had doubtless heard of E.C.
 Allen, of Augusta, Maine, who in 1869 started Peoples’ Literary Companion, a paper filled with stories, homilies, recipes, songs and advertisements.

 Other publishers followed Allen’s lead.
 A fellow Augustan named P.O.
 Vickery started Fireside Visitor, and W.W.
 Gannett followed with Comfort.
 Mailed to farmers whether they wanted them or not, these mail order papers were “the great business of the city, completely overshadowing everything else,” wrote Frank A. Munsey.